 Meghiddo Associates is based in Long Beach, California.
 It was previously based in Westwood (1981-1991) and in Tel Aviv (1991-2002.)
 Their work has been published in The Los Angeles Times Magazine, Sunset, California Homes, Italy’s La Mia Casa, L’Architettura and L’Espresso, and other professional publications.

-Ruth Meghiddo is an architect, urban designer and an artist.
-At the present time she is involved is advancing a vision for cultivating sustainable urban living with a hybrid farm and city business design model.
+Ruth Meghiddo, AIA, is an architect, urban designer, and artist.
+She is now involved in advancing a vision for cultivating sustainable urban living with a hybrid farm and city business design model.

 Raised in Bucharest, Romania, she practiced architecture in Rome, Tel Aviv, and Long Beach.
 She is fluent in six languages.